hamalainenilmari/Big-Data-Platform/assignment-3-894931/reports/Assignment-3-Report.md

 |--------------|-------------------|-----------------------------|---------------|----------------------|--------------------|----------------|
 | 1743266880000 | 58                | 0.9666666666666667          | 29            | 0.5                  | 29                 | 0              |

-We can see that even though every second record is missing, pickup area location, a crucial value, the platform processes the streaming input without inceared processing time.
+We can see that even though every second record is missing, pickup area location, a crucial value, the platform processes the streaming input without increased processing time.

 **Test 4:**